sayantann11/Engage_Project_Automotive_industry/README.md

+## Fake Reviews Detection
-## Fake reviews make it difficult for industries to make informed decisions, so I decided to create a function to detect and delete fake reviews from the dataset for accurate analysis and forecasting of car demand and features.
+Fake reviews make it extremely difficult for manufacturers to make informed judgments, therefore I decided to write a function to detect and remove fake reviews from the dataset for accurate demand and feature forecasts.

-  ### A TEXT box where user can Write its Query Whether it is Fake or Not.
+* TEXT box where user can Write its Query Whether it is Fake or Not.

    ![image](https://user-images.githubusercontent.com/64836894/169658180-41356a07-03a9-474a-896f-85c08b7dfaad.png)

-   ### A result Page with decisions:
+* Result Page with decisions:

    ![image](https://user-images.githubusercontent.com/64836894/169658211-a3ee8894-a3fc-4d24-b013-1e28918c7d22.png)